miahj1/miahj1.github.io/_posts/2023-06-01-insurance-fraud-classification.md

 # Fitting the Machine Learning Model

 A good way to make sure things work out as planned including making the model robust is to split the data into a train and a test set.
 The split is performed using scikit-learn’s `train_test_split()` function.
-We will perform a 70/30 split; there's some discussion on which splits are the best in these scenairos 70/30 is one that is recommended.
+We will perform a 70/30 split; there's some discussion on which splits are the best in these scenairos 70/30 is one that is recommended: clearly, most of the data shouldn't be spenting on testing the model when training it with most of the data is important.

 ```python
 from sklearn.model_selection import train_test_split